Hutchinson's Estimator is Bad at Kronecker-Trace-Estimation

-To more concretely state our core technical contribution, we recall the \emph{partial trace} operator from quantum physics.
+We now turn our attention to more concretely stating our technical results, starting with the exact variance of the Kronecker-Hutchinson Estimator when \(\cD'\) is Gaussian.
+We first recall the \emph{partial trace} operator from quantum physics.
 In quantum physics, a Hermitian \emph{density matrix} \(\mA\in\bbC^{d^k \times d^k}\) is roughly speaking used to represent the joint probability distribution for a set of \(k\) particles.
 Suppose these particles are partitioned into two sets, so that \([k] = \cS \cup \bar\cS\).
 Further suppose that Alice can observe the particles in \cS, and that Bob can observe the particles in \(\bar\cS\), but they cannot observe each other's particles.
 Then, the partial trace of \mA with respect to \cS, denoted \(\tr_{\cS}(\mA)\), describes the marginal distribution of the particles that Bob observes.
 This is often called ``tracing out the subsystem \cS''.